What Is A/B Testing for Mobile Apps?

 - Make sure you control variables strictly to produce accurate results

-In reality, you can test just about anything you can think of in your app: from changing in-app purchase button colors to boost performance to increasing CPIs to drive higher volumes.
 New features?
 No problem.
+From changing in-app purchase button colors to boost both visibility and revenue to increasing CPIs to drive higher volumes.
 Once you’ve sussed out a great A/B testing workflow, you can also observe how new app features perform with your users.

 You might choose to A/B test ads to see which ad creative your users respond to better.
 By A/B testing ad creatives, you can see which creative drives more installs from a certain demographic.